Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 #### `<type> WavePrefixSum( <type> value )`

-Returns the sum of all of the \<value\>s in the active lanes of this wave having indices less than this one.
+Returns the sum of all of the \<value\>s in the active non-helper lanes of this wave having indices less than this one.

 The order of operations on this routine cannot be guaranteed, so effectively the [precise] flag is ignored within it.
 A postfix sum can be computed by adding the prefix sum to the current lane’s value.

-Note that the active lane with the lowest index will always receive a 0 for it's prefix sum.
+> The active non-helper lane with the lowest index will always receive a 0.

 Example:

     uint numToSum = 2;
     uint prefixSum = WavePrefixSum( numToSum );

-On a machine with a wave size of 8 and all lanes active except lanes 0 and 4 the following values would be returned from WavePrefixSum.
+On a machine with a wave size of 8 and all lanes active and not helpers except lanes 0 and 4 the following values would be returned from WavePrefixSum.
 | lane index | status   | prefixProduct |
 |------------|----------|---------------|
 | 0          | inactive | n/a           |